 And this lets you fetch a single file:

-The .zip file contains a series of folders, one for each service.
+file contains a series of folders, one for each service.
 The defaults seem to be:

-A unix mbox file
+- A unix

-One iCal file for each calendar
+- One iCal file for each calendar

-One vCard file for each group.
+- One vCard file for each group.

-Exports as PDF, docx, xlsx
+- Exports as PDF, docx, xlsx

 Option 2: Export data from each service